passionInfinite/coding-test-adv/README.md

 **Administrative Endpoints**

 The Express server should also expose a number of administrative endpoints.
 The primary responsibility of these endpoints is to enable the addition or deletion of additional animal categories.
-When a category is added or removed, the application should be updated to reflect this (e.g. If the `dog` category is added, the UI should display buttons for cats, dogs, and sharks.
+When a category is added or removed, the application should be updated to reflect this (e.g. If the `dog` category is added, the Core Application's UI should display buttons for cats, dogs, and sharks.
 Categories are shuffled together based on active categories).
+A UI for the Admin endpoints is NOT requlred (but can be added as a bonus!).

 These endpoints should be protected, only allowing requests accompanied by a valid authentication token.
 The starter code exposes a route, `GET /auth` that will return an auth token.
 This token should be used to authenticate requests.